code0monkey1/learn-typescript-fullstackopen/README.md

   > ( accessing the command line arguments
   > console.log(process.argv.slice(2))
-  >  will get the two command line values given in ( ts-node calculator.js 4 5)
+  >  will get the two command line values given in ( ts-node calculator.js 4 5 add)
   >
-  > So i this case we'll get an array of 2 strings ['4','5'] )
+  > So i this case we'll get an array of 2 strings ['4','5','add] )

 ---